gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `modify(e, 'add_xp', value)`
 ### `modify(e, 'xp_level', value)`
+### `modify(e, 'xp_progress', value)`
 ### `modify(e, 'xp_score', value)`

-Manipulates player xp values - that's the method you probably want to use to manipulate how much 'xp' an action should give.
+Manipulates player xp values - `'add_xp'` the method you probably want to use to manipulate how much 'xp' an action should give. `'xp_score'` only affects the number you see when you die, and `'xp_progress'` controls the xp progressbar above the hotbar, should take values from 0 to 1, but you can set it to any value, maybe you will get a double, who knows.

 ### `modify(e, 'air', ticks)`